-- 1 If the central computers use different service accounts, ensure the service account used by each backup central computer is a member of the local Administrators group on all agents managed by the primary central computer and that each is also either in a trusted domain or the same domain as the database server. - 2 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group.
-For more information about groups and permissions, see Section 1.3, "Understanding Requirements and Permissions," on page 16. - 3 Start the Agent Manager Console in the NetlQ Sentinel Agent Manager program group. - 4 If you want to disable automatic failover, complete the following steps. - 4a In the left pane, expand Agent Manager Agent Manager Console > Configuration > Global Settings. - 4b In the right pane, click central computers. - 4c On the Action menu, click Properties. - 4d Click Redundancy Policy. - 4e Clear System controlled. - 4f Click OK. - 5 In the left pane, click central computers.
+- 1 If the central computers use different service accounts, ensure the service account used by each backup central computer is a member of the local Administrators group on all agents managed by the primary central computer and that each is also either in a trusted domain or the same domain as the database server. - 2 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group. - 3 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 4 If you want to disable automatic failover, complete the following steps. - 4a In the left pane, expand Agent Manager Agent Manager Console > Configuration > Global Settings. - 4b In the right pane, click central computers.

+- 4c On the Action menu, click Properties.

+- 4d Click Redundancy Policy.

+- 4e Clear System controlled.

+- 4f Click OK.

+- 5 In the left pane, click central computers.

-- 6 In the right pane, select a central computer for which you want to specify failover computers. - 7 On the Action menu, click Properties. - 8 Click Redundant central computers. - 9 In Available central computers, select a computer. - 10 Click >>. - 11 Repeat Step 9 on page 53Step 10 on page 53 for each central computer that you want to designate as a failover computer. - 12 Click Move Up and Move Down to arrange the computers in the order that you want failover to occur. - 13 Click OK.
+- 6 In the right pane, select a central computer for which you want to specify failover computers.

+- 7 On the Action menu, click Properties.

+- 8 Click Redundant central computers.

+- 9 In Available central computers, select a computer.

+- 10 Click >>.

+- 11 Repeat Step 9 and Step 10 for each central computer that you want to designate as a failover computer.

+- 12 Click Move Up and Move Down to arrange the computers in the order that you want failover to occur.

+- 13 Click OK.